 History

-Point University was founded as Atlanta Christian College in 1937 by Judge T. O. Hathcock (1879-1966), who served on the bench in Fulton County, Georgia, from 1914 until 1942.
-Point University’s main campus is located in West Point, GA, while its historic campus was located in East Point, Ga., a suburb of Atlanta.
-The campus was a part of a 300-acre farm inherited by Mrs. Hathcock.
+Point University’s main campus is located in West Point, Georgia, while its historic campus was located in East Point, Georgia, a suburb of Atlanta.
+The campus was a part of a 300-acre farm inherited by Nora Head Hathcock.
 With a barn, livestock and cultivated fields, the campus in its earliest days had a distinctly rural flavor.

 In February 2011, the board of trustees announced that the college’s name would change to Point University on July 1.
-In fall 2012, the traditional, residential campus relocated to West Point, GA, and the growing Greater Valley area.
+In fall 2012, the traditional, residential campus relocated to West Point, Georgia, and the growing Greater Valley area.

 The University has had seven presidents: